After Taliban triumph, Biden faces even greater test in preventing extremist resurgence in Afghanistan

 The Biden administration also planned to continue intelligence operations out of the U.S. Embassy in Kabul, working with the National Directorate of Security (NDS), the Afghan spy agency built by the CIA, to manage agents across the country.
 Officials would also use satellites and local listening posts to scoop up communications intercepts, attempting to keep militant plotting in check.

-Now, while the Biden administration might still attempt to fly drones from the Gulf, it will do so over on hostile airspace.
+Now, while the Biden administration might still attempt to fly drones from the Gulf, it will do so over hostile airspace.
 That will also make any manned flights risky, as U.S. pilots will face the prospect of attack and no combat rescue teams on the ground.

 It is also unclear whether the Gulf states expected to permit Afghan flights — Qatar and the United Arab Emirates — might rethink their positions given the Taliban’s rise.
 The UAE was one of a handful of countries that recognized the Taliban’s previous government.